 Our graduate programs are configured to meet the busy schedules of our students, many of whom are changing careers or are practicing teachers already.
 We also offer a popular Five Year Program for aspiring teachers who begin as SHU undergraduates.
 We have improved our system for gathering information on student performance, which allows us to make continuous improvements to each of our programs.
 And we ensure, in our field and clinical placements, that our students hone their skills in schools and classrooms in a variety of diverse settings.
-New for this year, we have adopted a new software package, Taskstream, that supports all of our assessment and accreditation needs.
+New for 2016-2017, our Taskstream software package supports our assessment and accreditation needs.

 Our College, in conjunction with the College of Arts and Sciences, offers Noyce Scholarships for those interested in teaching biology or mathematics at the middle school or high school level.
 Sophomores, apply now!
 These prestigious scholarships are funded through the National Science Foundation (SHU secured this $1.2 million grant last spring).
 The program meets 100 percent of financial need for students in their junior, senior, and graduate student years.
 Education Prof. Bonnie Maur and Biology Prof. Mark Beekey coordinate this program, which addresses the critical shortage of math and science teachers in Connecticut.

-Horizons at SHU, an academic enrichment program for children residing in the City of Bridgeport, just concluded another successful summer.
-Several of our graduates and current pre-service teachers serve the program in various capacities; and we offered two courses this summer in reading instruction, in which our candidates worked one-on-one with struggling readers at Horizons.
-The courses, taught by Professor Thom Pesce, built the children’s skills and cultivated their enthusiasm for reading.
+Horizons at SHU, an academic enrichment program for children residing in the City of Bridgeport, is gearing up for another successful summer.
+Several of our graduates and current pre-service teachers serve the program in various capacities; we offer two courses this summer in reading instruction, in which our candidates work one-on-one with struggling readers at Horizons.
+The courses, taught by Professor Thom Pesce, build the children’s skills and cultivate enthusiasm for reading.
 Jeff Rumpf serves as Horizons at SHU’s executive director; he is assisted by Program Director Jennifer Hernandez and Grants Specialist Barbara Lee.

-New for fall 2016 is our undergraduate major in Interdisciplinary Studies is completing its first year, with 44 students enrolled, all of whom are aspiring elementary teachers.
+Our new undergraduate major in Interdisciplinary Studies is completing its first year, with 44 students enrolled, all of whom are aspiring elementary teachers.
 This major provides its students with a balanced set of courses in the arts and sciences—English, history, political science, geography, mathematics, biology, chemistry, and physics—as well as the opportunity to explore one of the aforementioned areas in depth.
 Together with the SHU core requirements for the bachelor’s degree, Interdisciplinary Studies provides graduates with the necessary foundation for successful teaching of academic content in the elementary schools.